jonathanw82/Hvac_controlReadme/README_ver3.md

 <br/>

 ## The User's Goals Of This Controller Are:
-* Easy to navigate user interface.
+* Easy to navigate touch screen user interface.
 * Future integration into Ostara.
 * Low power consumption.
 * Automatic operation.